Check

 bca check evaluates per-function metrics against thresholds and exits non-zero when any function exceeds a limit.
 It is the CI integration point: wire it into a build step and a regression in code complexity fails the pipeline before the change lands.

 Looking for full CI recipes?
-The CI integration recipe consolidates the --output-format matrix, runnable GitHub Actions and .gitlab-ci.yml examples, the baseline / ratchet pattern, and the GitLab Code Quality path.
+The CI integration recipe consolidates the --report-format matrix, runnable GitHub Actions and .gitlab-ci.yml examples, the baseline / ratchet pattern, and the GitLab Code Quality path.
 This page documents the command itself; the recipe documents how to wire it into a pipeline.

 Exit codes